urbit/docs/docs/hoon/concepts.md

 All types are assembled out of base types defined in `++type`.
 (Look up `++  type` in hoon.hoon for examples.)
-When the compiler does type-inference on a prorgam, it assembles complex types out of the simpler built-in types.
+When the compiler does type-inference on a program, it assembles complex types out of the simpler built-in types.

 ### `gate` (function)